Heart rate training limitations

 Lactate and heart rates

-In runners, we often prescribe exercise intensity around the speed at lactate threshold rather than the heart rate at lactate threshold.
-In runners, cyclists and all athletes it is important to stress that there is no predictable relationship between heart rate and lactate threshold.
-Lactate threshold tends to occur at around 90% of maximum heart rate in well-trained individuals, but it can occur at 50 to 90% of maximum heart rate [7].
+We often prescribe exercise intensity around the speed at the lactate threshold rather than the heart rate at the lactate threshold in runners.
+In runners, cyclists and all athletes, it is important to stress that there is no predictable relationship between heart rate and lactate threshold.
+The lactate threshold tends to occur at around 90% of the maximum heart rate in well-trained individuals, but it can happen at 50 to 90% of the maximum heart rate (Bouchard 1982)[7].

-Borg's rating of perceived exertion (RPE) scale [8] can also be used to determine exercise intensity outside of the lab because an RPE of 13-14 often occurs at the lactate threshold, regardless of gender, mode of exercise, and training status [9,10,11].
-Many individuals will find RPE too subjective, and will be reluctant to train without a heart rate monitor.
+Borg's rating of perceived exertion (RPE) scale (Borg 1998)[8] can also be used to determine exercise intensity outside of the lab because an RPE of 13-14 often occurs at the lactate threshold, regardless of gender, mode of exercise, and training status (Guskiewicz 1997)[9].
+Many individuals will find RPE too subjective and reluctant to train without a heart rate monitor.

 Preventing overreaching and overtraining